 (DAVENPORT) Attorney General Tom Miller today announced that his office and the Iowa DOT have reached an agreement with a Scott County auto business to cease operations in the state and pay a $20,000 civil penalty.
 Under a Consent Judgment and Order issued Monday by the Scott County District Court, consumers who still owe money on cars purchased from the defendants in Iowa will be given title to their cars with any balance due forgiven.

-The action is a result of a joint lawsuit filed last year by the Iowa Department of Transportation and the Iowa Attorney General’s Office.
+The action is a result of a joint lawsuit filed last year by the Iowa Department of Transportation and Miller's office.
 The lawsuit alleged that Aardvark Auto Service & Sales, several other related used-car dealerships and their principals – including Bruce Duque, Francisco Duque and Tina Duque – committed consumer fraud and numerous other violations in the advertising, sale and service of used cars and the extension of credit for the purchase of used cars.

 Miller said that over one hundred consumers who had purchased cars from the defendants and still owe money on those cars will be given title to their cars and any balance owed will be forgiven.
 He said his office plans to contact these consumers with information about the settlement and court order.

 The agreement and order filed Monday also prohibits the defendants for the next four years from conducting any business in connection with motor vehicles in Iowa including selling, buying, leasing or repairing vehicles.